riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 ## Frequently Asked Questions

-1. Why add a new kind of context (security domains) and not rely instead on the existing context such as processes ?
+1. Why add a new kind of context (security domains) and not rely instead on the existing context called a "process" ?

 Indeed, the privileged specification defines the Address-Space Identifier (ASID) in order to speedup context switching for virtual memory.
 But this solution would have important drawbacks since security domains and address spaces are not the same thing.

-    - Some systems without virtual memory may desire to use security domains (secure microcontroller mainly).
+    - Some systems without virtual memory may desire to use security domains (secure microcontrollers mainly).
     - The application may want to isolate part of a program in the same address space.
 Basically, any part of the application that depends on user input or data can be used to maliciously impact microarchitectural states.
 In some cases (e.g. Spectre-PHT), this can be used to read a secret value in the same process.
 We need state isolation inside the same process.

+The hardware should implement both kinds of isolation: memory isolation with virtual memory and microarchitectural state isolation with security domains, and will be more secure because it has both.
+These two mechanisms are mostly orthogonal.

 2. Can a security domain span several address spaces ?

-No, we do not plan to address this without a compelling use case.
-The main target of security domains is microarchitectural state isolation.
-In most cases we do not have several address spaces in the same core.
+It is totally possible to change the ASID, or the virtual memory mapping while staying in the same security domain.
+In this case, covert channels could be built between the programs in the two address spaces.
+Address spaces and security domains are orthogonal concepts.

 ## Anticipated difficulties